FuLagann/tsc-build-push/README.md

 # Typescript Build/Push

-This action is for building typescript projects that were pushed unbuilt and makes a commit for the built JS files.
+This action is for building typescript projects that were pushed uncompiled, compiles the TypeScript into JavaScript, and makes a second commit for the compiled JS files.

 ## Usage